 There are several circumstances under which consent cannot be freely given, nor should it be assumed to have been given:

 A person may not engage in sexual activity with another person who the initiator knows, or should reasonably have known, is incapacitated as a result of alcohol or other drugs.
 Incapacitation is a state where a person lacks the capacity to appreciate the nature of giving consent to participate in sexual activity.
+Physical markers indicate an inability for a person to give affirmative consent which is required for sexual activity to occur.
 Examples may include but are not limited to vomiting, falling/inability to walk or stand; incoherent speech, unresponsive behavior.
-Physical markers such as these indicate an inability for a person to give affirmative consent which is required for sexual activity to occur.

 The use of fraud or force to compel another person to engage in sexual activity does not constitute consent.
 Examples of fraud or force include but are not limited to physical force, threats, intimidation, or coercion.